-Religion is taught daily in accordance with RE Curriculum Directory using a Diocesan approved scheme “Come and See.”
+Religion is taught twice a week using a Diocesan approved scheme “Come and See.”
 Lessons take many different formats, with children’s work being produced as written work, reading comprehension, presentation in ICT, drama and art.
-Click on this link to see more details about what is being taught this term.

-Reading.
 At Holy Family we aim to promote a genuine love of reading, where children choose to read for pleasure.
 Phonics and spelling sessions are taught in Foundation Stage and Years 1 and 2 each morning.
 During these sessions, children learn to recognise and say phonemes (sounds) and learn and write graphemes (letters / combinations of letters) through creative games and activities.
 (Click here for further detail on how we teach phonics).
 The skills learnt in Phonics are an essential tool to help children to blend and segment words and therefore develop their reading and writing.
-In the Junior classes, phonics are taught each week via spelling strategies.

 A variety of reading schemes are used throughout the school such as Oxford Reading Tree, Collins Big Cat, Generation X with a view that children will always be able to find a book that is suitable for them.
-In the Juniors, there is a wider range of general fiction and non-fiction books available to keep eager readers engaged and satisfied.
+In the Juniors, there is a wider range of fiction and non-fiction books available to keep eager readers engaged and satisfied.
 In addition to set reading books, we have a library in school and each classroom has a comfortable and inviting area set aside for children to choose books from.
-Teachers read to their classes on a daily basis from a variety of genres For further information please see our Curriculum Policy for Reading.
+Teachers read to their classes on a daily basis from a variety of genres.
+For further information please see Reading Page in the Parents Section.

 Each class has 2 PE lessons each week and we have a range of visiting specialist coaches who teach classes and provide after school clubs on a term by term basis.
-In Y3 children a receive a 30 minute swimming lesson each week during the Autumn and Spring terms.
+In Y3 children a receive a 30 minute swimming lesson each week in a group of 15 during the Autumn and Spring terms.